-If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.
+If it doesn’t smell like rotten eggs, you have a different problem.

 Just like anything in your indoor space, if your air conditioner isn’t cleaned well or taken care of, there’s a good chance that dirt and dust will develop.
 And because components of your air conditioner aren’t clearly displayed before you, cleaning them can often go overlooked.

-Heat and moisture can contribute to increased mold growth, especially in warmer climates.
-Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.
+Heat and moisture can contribute to increased mold growth, namely in warmer climates.
+Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your house.

 It’s also possible that a small animal navigated into your duct system and died.
 You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.